webrecorder/browsertrix/docs/deploy/production.md

 For a single-machine production deployment, we recommend using microk8s.

-1. Install MicroK8S, as suggested in [the local deployment guide](./local-deploy).
-Ensure the `ingress` and `cert-manager` addons are also enabled.
+1. Install MicroK8S, as suggested in [the local deployment guide](./local) and ensure the `ingress` and `cert-manager` addons are also enabled.

 2. Set the `ingress.host`, `ingress.cert_email` and `signing.host` fields in `./examples/microk8s-hosted.yaml` to your host and domain